omvatten/qdiv/docs/Subset and manipulate data.rst

 .. code-block:: python

-   subset.sequences(obj, svlist)
+   subset.sequences(obj, asvlist)

 Returns an object subsetted to the selected OTUs/ASVs.

 *obj* is the object generated with files.load

-*svlist* is a list of OTU or ASV names that should be kept in the data set.
+*asvlist* is a list of OTU or ASV names that should be kept in the data set.

 Subset to the most abundant OTUs/ASVs
 #####################################